List of Roman gladiator types: Laquearius

 The laquearius may have been a kind of Paegniarius, or a type of retiarius who tried to catch his adversaries with a lasso (laqueus) instead of a net.

 Murmillo

 The murmillo (plural murmillones) or myrmillo wore a helmet with a stylised fish on the crest (the mormylos or sea fish), as well as an arm guard (manica), a loincloth and belt, a gaiter on his right leg, thick wrappings covering the tops of his feet, and a very short greave with an indentation for the padding at the top of the feet.
 They are heavily armoured gladiators: the murmillo carried a gladius (64–81 cm long) and a tall, oblong shield in the legionary style.
-Murmillones were typically paired with a Thracian opponent, but occasionally with the similar hoplomachus.
+Murmillones typically fought a thraex, but occasionally the similar hoplomachus.

 Parmularius

 A parmularius (pl parmularii) was any gladiator who carried a parmula (small shield), in contrast to a scutarius, who bore a larger shield (scutum).
 To compensate for this reduced protection, parmularii were usually equipped with two greaves, rather than the single greave of a scutarius.
 The thraex would have been named as parmularii.